winitzki/scall/tutorial/programming_dhall.md

 as practiced in languages such as OCaml, Haskell, Scala, and others.

 Dhall is positioned as an open-source language for programmable configuration files.
-The primary design goal of Dhall is to replace various templating languages for JSON, YAML, and other configuration formats by a powerful and safe programming language.
+Its primary design goal is to replace various templating languages for JSON, YAML, and other configuration formats, providing a powerful and safe programming language.
 The ["Design choices" document](https://docs.dhall-lang.org/discussions/Design-choices.html) discusses some other considerations behind the design of Dhall.

 This book views Dhall as: